nobiot/md-roam/README.md

 ```

 ```
-;; Disale Org-roam file link for Markdown files for performance.
+;; Disable Org-roam file link for Markdown files for performance.
 (setq md-roam-use-org-file-links nil) ; default is t
 ```